 FanDuel was the first to arrive in the state in August of 2019, and quickly became a fan favorite, as FanDuel has a tendency to do.
 FanDuel is live in over a dozen states, and their packed promotional schedule, easy to use functionality and generous welcome bonus makes it a no brainer as to why they are the top sportsbook in nearly every US market that they enter.
 They entered the state via partnership with The Greenbrier, a private club in White Sulpher Springs.

 What can be said about FanDuel, can also be said about DraftKings.
 Having their roots in the DFS space, DraftKings has made the transition to sports betting look easy.
 Active in every legal state in the US and boasting a promotional schedule that never stops giving, DraftKings Sportsbook is among the frontrunners in all markets.
 DraftKings makes their way to West Virginia via partnership with the Hollywood Casino at Charles Town and can be found on both your computer and mobile app.

 BetMGM is the online gambling wing of MGM international, and has invested heavily over the past few years in order to become a top contender in the US sports betting market.
 With no retail casino in West Virginia, BetMGM has partnered with The Greenbrier as well and is available on both your computer and mobile device.
-BetMGM has weekly free bets, occasional reload bonuses and their online sportsbook is tied in with their retail rewards program.
+BetMGM has weekly bonus bets, occasional reload bonuses and their online sportsbook is tied in with their retail rewards program.

 Betly Sportsbook went live as the retail sports betting provider for both the Wheeling Island and Mardi Gras casinos in January 2020.
 Back in March 2019, both locations were forced to temporarily shut down all sports betting services due to a contract dispute with former partner Miomni.
 This put an end to the ‘BetLucky’ brand that previously handled both location’s sports betting operations.